ggssh/awesome-stars/README.md

 ## Rust

+- [qdrant/qdrant](https://github.com/qdrant/qdrant) - Qdrant - Vector Database for the next generation of AI applications.
+Also available in the cloud https://cloud.qdrant.io/
 - [bootandy/dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust
 - [memorysafety/sudo-rs](https://github.com/memorysafety/sudo-rs) - A memory safe implementation of sudo and su.
 - [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.